An easy guide for expats on how to get Anmeldung in Germany in 3 simple steps!

 But if you haven’t found one, then you’ll be facing the Anmeldung Paradox many people moving to Germany struggle with.

 You see, in order to get a rental agreement you need an Anmeldung.
-It’s kinda like the chicken or the egg causality dilemma all over again.
+It’s kinda like the chicken-or-egg causality dilemma all over again.

 So if you don’t have a lease and you’re staying with family or a friend, you’ll need their assistance.
 A letter confirming your accommodation will suffice and will buy you time while you find that perfect apartment.